 Generally, if you have saved four to eight times your salary, the Practice Retirement® tools and resources may be very helpful as you plan your transition to retirement.
 In particular, consider the Retirement Income Calculator to provide a quick snapshot of your financial situation.

-We encourage you to wait until age 70 or as close to it as possible before taking Social Security benefits.
+Consider waiting until the age of 70 or as close to it as possible before taking Social Security benefits.
 Every year that you wait up to age 70 will increase your starting payment by approximately 7%—8%, in addition to inflation adjustments you may receive.
 This provides a significant opportunity to improve your financial security in retirement.
 And since these benefit increases are based on Social Security formulas, not volatile market conditions, they are predictable.
 If you are married and think waiting may be difficult, you could consider having the higher wage earner wait as long as possible.
 This way, regardless of which spouse is the survivor, he or she will be eligible to receive the larger of the two spouse's benefits for the remainder of his or her retirement.